 We will continue to offer Web Only online access to a "members only" area for resources, archived presentations, and continued discussion and networking.

-In 2015, approximately 150 guests attended including participants from South Korea, the Netherlands, the United Kingdom, and Canada.
+In 2016, approximately 150 guests represented all regions of the U.S., plus Great Britain, the Netherlands, and Qatar.
+In 2015, a similar number of US-based participants connected with participants from South Korea, the Netherlands, the United Kingdom, and Canada.
 Viewers also tuned in online from as far as Belgium and Egypt.

 Review the daily agenda for the 2016 conference

 Learn about the experts who are speaking at the conference

 We have secured discounted rates at several convenient hotels.
 Consider extending your stay to explore Chicago.

 Are you an expert in your field?
 Share your expertise by leading an hour-long workshop.
 Proposals (required, up to 500 words) will be board-reviewed.